alloverse/alloverse.github.io/protocol-reference/urls.md

 When an alloplace accesses the above URL, it will fill in these HTTP headers:

 * `x-alloverse-server`: The `alloplace:` url of the place that the new app instance shouild connect to
-* `x-alloverse-identity`: The identity blob of the user who requested the app launch
+* `x-alloverse-launched-by`: The identity blob of the user who requested the app launch